michellesanver/starting-php/chapter-1-video-3.md

-# Beginner PHP Course

-## Chapter 1, Video 3: A web page behind the scenes
+# Beginner PHP Course: Chapter 1, Video 3: A web page behind the scenes

 ### Description
 Simplified Overview of how it works when you go to a website.